earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

 <br>
 Both data classes and named tuples support setting literal defaults.
 With Python data classes, you can also use `default_factory` to use any callable to initialize a field with default values.

-For the `BookDC` class, we can add a `rating` field that takes a default value whenever a data class instance is created—without specifying the `rating` field.
-Here `get_rating()` is a simple function that returns a number between 1 and 5.
+For the `BookDC` class, we can add a `rating` field that is initialized with a default value whenever a data class instance is created without specifying the `rating` field.
+Here `get_rating()` is a simple function that returns a number between 1 and 5 (yeah, not the best way to rate a book!).
 The `default_factory` initializes the `rating` field with a default value by calling the `get_rating()` function.

 ~~~{.python caption="main.py"}
 from dataclasses import dataclass, field